 Inspect, auscultate, and then palpate the abdomen, starting away from the expected area of maximal tenderness.
 Bringing the knees up relaxes the abdominal muscles.
 Move the hips to test for hip pathology or irritation caused by appendicitis or a psoas abscess.
 Thoroughly examine the diaper area to identify testicular torsion, paraphimosis, hair tourniquet, hernia, and imperforate hymen, as the young child may be unable to articulate problems in that area and the older child may be embarrassed to do so.
 Rectal exam may identify gross or occult blood, constipation, abnormalities of anogenital anatomy, and inflammatory processes.
 Evaluate for extra-abdominal causes of abdominal pain such as pharyngitis or pneumonia.

 Bedside glucose measurement is a first step in the evaluation of any ill-appearing child or in cases of persistent vomiting or poor oral intake.
 Obtain a chemistry panel if there is suspicion for electrolyte or renal abnormalities in ill-appearing children and in the first 6 months of life, when sodium or metabolic abnormalities are more common.
-Urinalysis and urine human chorionic gonadotropin identify ...
+Urinalysis and urine human ...